glenjarvis/github-commit-status/docs/contributing.md

     > }
     > ```

-5. Ensure you have a versin of pip less than version 25.3 (until a pip-tools bug is fixed):
+5. Ensure you have a version of pip less than version 25.3 (until a pip-tools bug is fixed):

     > ``` bash